Dairy Industry in Iraq: 2023 Overview

 Milk Production and Processing

 In 2023, Iraq's annual milk production was estimated at 1.2 billion liters.
-However, only about 650 million liters were processed, indicating a gap in processing capabilities and efficiency.
-This presents a substantial opportunity for development within the sector to increase the volume of processed milk.
+However, processing capabilities lag behind, with only about 650 million liters being processed.
+This indicates significant room for development in processing efficiency and infrastructure to increase the volume of processed milk.

 Cheese and Milk Powder Production

 Iraq's dairy industry is diverse, producing approximately 60,000 tons of cheese and 30,000 tons of milk powder and whey annually.
-These products cater to the domestic market and reflect the variety available to Iraqi consumers.
+These products cater to the domestic market, showcasing the variety available to Iraqi consumers.

 Key Enterprises and Farms

-Several key players drive innovation and production in Iraq's dairy industry.
-Rasan Dairy Goat is known for its unique dairy offerings, while the Najaf Dairy Company is a major processor and distributor.
-Baghdad Dairy Corporation also plays a significant role in processing milk for local and regional markets.
-Prominent farms like Al-Mosul Dairy Farm and Basra Green Farm focus on cattle dairy farming and sustainable practices, contributing to the industry's growth.
+Several key players drive innovation and production within Iraq's dairy industry.
+Rasan Dairy Goat is renowned for its unique dairy offerings, while the Najaf Dairy Company is a major processor and distributor.
+Baghdad Dairy Corporation also significantly contributes to processing milk for local and regional markets.
+Prominent farms like Al-Mosul Dairy Farm and Basra Green Farm focus on cattle dairy farming and sustainable practices, aiding in the industry's growth.

 Exports and Imports